viaict/viaduct/README.md

 ln -s ../../secrets/post-* .
 ```

+Before installing the Python dependencies, you have to install libjpeg-dev:

+    sudo apt-get install libjpeg-dev

 Python dependencies are in `requirements.txt`.
 Install through pip.
 Usage of virtual environments is recommended:

 	virtualenv venv/